mrlacey/Rapid-XAML-Toolkit/README.md

 The toolkit currently includes the following features

 - Create the entire View (XAML & CodeBehind) from the ViewModel file.
+- Create XAML by dragging a ViewModel file onto the designer.
 - Copy a property, selection of properties, or the whole class (from the ViewModel) into the clipboard and paste into the View as XAML.
 - Send a property, selection of properties, or the whole class (from the ViewModel) into the Toolbox and drag into the View as XAML.
 - Set the DataContext in the XAML file.